Iveco SuperAV: Mobility

 The SuperAV is an 8x8 wheeled amphibious vehicle.
 It is powered by an Iveco Cursor 13 6L turbocharged multifuel diesel engine coupled with a ZF 7HP902 gearbox (seven forward and one reverse).
 It has a top speed of 105 kph on land and 10 kph on water.
 The vehicle's range is 500 mi on land and 40 mi on water.

 The wheels have a central tire inflation system and run-flat tires.
 The SuperAV is fully amphibious, able to operate in and over sea state 3.
 It can be air transported by a C-130 Hercules or an Airbus A400M.

 Protection

 Iveco claims the SuperAV has the highest protection level in its class.
 It incorporates a high hardness monocoque steel hull, able to protect the crew from small arms fire, artillery shell splinters, landmines, and IEDs.
 Add-on armor kits are available.
 The vehicle has NBC protection and automatic fire suppression systems.

 Armament

 The SuperAV can be fitted with weapons systems up to 40 mm in remote weapons stations or turrets.
 If a two-man manned turret is installed, troops capacity is reduced from 12 to 8.
 If a remote turret is installed, troops capacity is only reduced to 10.

 Versions

+Iveco SuperAV

 The SuperAV is available as an armoured personnel carrier, anti-tank vehicle, mortar carrier, engineer vehicle, recovery vehicle, ambulance, and command post vehicle.

+Iveco SuperAV Land

+A land variant is being developed by Iveco.